Podcast: All the latest from the BTSC family of Pittsburgh Steelers shows, Wednesday edition

 - and MUCH MORE!

-After a stunning and joyous Week 6, there’s a lot of questions to be addressed despite the victory over Tampa.
-Mike Tomlin took to the podium Tuesday to discuss his team, the injury situation, and the Miami Dolphins.
+After a disappointing Week 7, there’s a lot of questions to be addressed after the loss to Miami.
+Mike Tomlin took to the podium Tuesday to discuss his team, the injury situation, and the undefeated Philadelphia Eagles.
 Dave Schofield, editor of BTSC, gives you all the details on what Coach T had to say leading up to the game in the latest Mike Tomlin Recap podcast.

-The Steelers have been accused of complacency to start the 2022 NFL season, that was not the case in the win against the Buccaneers.
-It’s imperative going forward that the Men of Steel need to keep their aggressive mindset.
+The Pittsburgh Steelers came up short again in Week 7 in Miami.
+Even though the defense held the Dolphins to only 16 points, the offense could only answer with 10 of their own.
+With every negative moment being more than the Steelers O can overcome, how fragile is the Steelers offensive unit?
 This will be just one of the subjects that will be discussed on the Scho Bro Show, the brotherly love entry of the BTSC family of podcasts.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!